-I was told this before by coaches, but I just thought that did not apply to me…ha!
+I was told this before by coaches but I just thought that didn’t apply to me…ha!

-I have talked so much about stress, and walking.
+I have talked so much about stress, walking and other forms of relaxation.

-Walking is a form of recovery especially out in nature, going for a massage, just doing some yoga moves at home if no time to go to a class, foam rolling, getting enough sleep.
+Walking is a form of recovery especially out in nature, going for a massage, just doing some yoga moves at home if no time to go to a class, foam rolling, and getting enough SLEEP.

-I need to warm-up better, a bit longer than when I was young, otherwise I get hurt.
-I was reminded of this just this last spring, I got hurt sprinting and it took me a few months to get back to sprinting something I love to do.
+I need to warm-up longer than when I was younger, otherwise I get hurt.
+I was reminded of this just this year or so ago.
+I got hurt sprinting and it took me a few months to get back to sprinting something I love to do.

 I need reminding sometimes to back off, and warm-up better especially when its cold out 🙂

-We lose muscle every year if we are not doing resistance training, starting in our 30’s.
+We lose muscle every year starting in our 30’s if we are not doing resistance training.